anetczuk/LinakDeskApp/README.md

 ## Modules
-- linakdeskcontrol.main -- entry point for the application
+- linakdeskapp.main -- entry point for the application
 - linakdeskmock -- Bluetooth service mocking Linak desk service
-- testlinakdeskcontrol -- unit tests for the application
+- testlinakdeskapp -- unit tests for the application

 ### Running application

-To run application simply execute *linakdeskcontrol/main.py* file.
+To run application simply execute *linakdeskapp/main.py* file.
 Application can be run in profiler mode.